twrecked/hass-aarlo/README.md

 ## New Features in 0.8.0

 ### Split Out Pyaarlo
-The code now uses _Pyaalo_ by installing it via _pip_ rather than maintaining its own version.
+The code now uses _Pyaarlo_ by installing it via _pip_ rather than maintaining its own version.
 If you run into a problem check the [Pyaarlo README](https://github.com/twrecked/pyaarlo/blob/master/README.md) file,it may have a fix not mentioned here.